-As for the lodges, there are three in all, each with its own secluded space (at least a quarter-of-an-acre) so that you would hardly know the others were there.
-They vary in size, sleeping from 4 to 6 people, and you can choose between a woodland or waterside location, but all come complete with open-plan living area with kitchen, 2–3 bedrooms, family bathroom, wood-burning stove, hot tub and large verandah, a TV and DVD player and free wifi – plus they are all pet-friendly, so you can bring the family hound along as well.
-Fern Lodge is deep in the woods by a babbling brook but still only 150m from the loch; the other two – Crannog Lodge and Lochside Lodge – both overlook the water.
+As for the lodges, there are four in all, each with its own secluded space (at least a quarter-of-an-acre) so that you would hardly know the others were there.
+They vary in size, sleeping from 4 to 6 people, and you can choose between a woodland or waterside location, but all come complete with open-plan living area with kitchen, 2–3 bedrooms, family bathroom, wood-burning stove, and large verandah, a TV and DVD player and free wifi – plus they are all pet-friendly, so you can bring the family hound along as well.
+Best of all though are the eco-friendly wood-burning hot tubs.
+Fern Lodge is deep in the woods by a babbling brook but still only 150m from the loch; while the other woodland lodge - Orchy - is 250m from the shore.
+The other two – Crannog Lodge and Lochside Lodge – both overlook the water.
 They're all fully insulated, double-glazed and warm and cosy at any time of year, but obviously sitting in the hot tub enjoying a glass of wine while looking out over the loch on a summer's evening is pretty hard to beat!

 Our log cabins are all situated on the shores of Loch Awe, often described as the most beautiful loch in all of Scotland.
 Two of our lodges have their own private beach front and they are all situated in large plots of land – one of them sits in an acre of its own land.
 Peaceful, serene, relaxed and a little bit off the beaten track.
 The hot tubs are wood-burning and we think listening to the crackling of the flames in the wood burner is so much more natural and relaxing than listening to the hum of an electric hot tub. -Many reviews we have received say the same thing .... "we didn’t want to leave".
 Dogs are welcome